 If your pet sees us for treatment, we will inform your veterinarian of your visit and send them (and you) your pet’s medical records.

-Emergency Vet Services We Offer in the Toledo Area
+Emergency Vet Services We Offer in the Toledo, OH Area

 To handle a wide range of dog and cat emergencies, our hospital provides an equally diverse array of services, including but not limited to: